ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 16.
 HTML elements from head-inc.ejs" caption-side="bottom"}

-The body of the index view (see example below), contains our bootstrap
+The body of the index view contains our bootstrap
-styled navigation tabs, and our upload form in a basic bootstrap.
+styled navigation tabs (see Example 17), and our upload form in a basic layout provided by
+the CSS styles included with bootstrap.

-Consider these two notes:
+Consider these two specifications for our app:

 -   We set our form method to POST and the form-data encoding type as
     multipart/form-data on line 24.
 For the form action, we send the